 or by circulation of papers.

-The AC reviewed the draft financial statements and quarterly results before recommending their approval to
+The AC reviewed the draft financial statements and half-year results before recommending their approval to

 the Board.
 As part of this review, the AC considered significant accounting policies, estimates and significant